Themiscyra (Pontus)

 Themiscyra (/ˌθɛmᵻˈskɪrə/; Θεμίσκυρα Themiskyra) was an ancient Greek town in northeastern Anatolia; it was situated on the southern coast of the Black Sea, near the mouth of the Thermodon, probably at or near modern Terme.

-According to Greek mythology, it was the capital city of the Amazons.
+According to Greek mythology, it was the capital city of the Amazons, a society of fierce, independent women known for their skill in combat and dedication to their way of life.

 Overview

 The town is mentioned as early as the time of Herodotus (iv.
 86; comp.
 Scylax of Caryanda, p.
 33; Pausanias i.
 2. § 1) who also mentions the Amazon female warriors from Themiscyra.
 Aeschylus, in his play Prometheus Bound, places the original home of the Amazons in the country about Lake Maeotis (the modern-day Sea of Azov), stating that they later moved to Themiscyra.
 According to Pseudo-Plutarch, the Amazons lived in and about the Tánais (Τάναϊς, now the Don River), formerly called the Amazonian or Amazon (Ἀμαζόνιος) because the Amazons bathed themselves in it, before moving to Themiscyra.
-In addition, Strabo, in his Geographica, mention that Themiscyra was the home of Amazons but later they were driven out of these places.
+In addition, Strabo, in his Geographica, mentions that Themiscyra was home to both the Amazons and the Gargareans before they split up and they went to live separately in the north, at the foot of the Caucasus Mountains.

 Ptolemy (v.
 6 § 3) is undoubtedly mistaken in placing it further west, midway between the Iris (Yeşilırmak) and Cape Heraclium.
 Scylax calls it a Greek town; but Diodorus Siculus (ii.
 44) states that it was built by the founder of the kingdom of the Amazons.
 After the retreat of Mithridates VI from Cyzicus during the Third Mithridatic War, Themiscyra was besieged by Lucullus.
 The inhabitants on that occasion defended themselves with great valor; and when their walls were undermined, they sent bears and other wild beasts, and even swarms of bees, against the workmen of Lucullus (Appian, Mithrid.
 78).
 But notwithstanding their gallant defence, the town seems to have perished on that occasion, for Pomponius Mela speaks of it as no longer existing (i.
 19), and Strabo does not mention it at all.

 Some believe the town of Terme (Therme), at the mouth of the Thermodon, marks the site of ancient Themiscyra; but Hamilton (Researches, i. p.
 283) justly observes that it must have been situated a little further inland.
 Ruins of the place do not appear to exist, for those which Texier regards as indicating the site of Themiscyra, at a distance of two days' journey from the Halys (now called the Kızılırmak River), on the borders of Galatia, cannot possibly have belonged to it, but are in all probability the remains of Tavium.
 The editors of the Barrington Atlas of the Greek and Roman World, place Themiscyra "at or near" Terme.
 In ancient times, Themiscyra's bees were famous for their honey.

 Themiscyra was previously thought to have been the seat of a bishopric, but is not now included in the Catholic Church's list of titular sees.

-Myth

-In Greek myth, Themiscyra was the capital city of the Amazons.

-Heracles journeyed to Themiscyra to complete his ninth labour, which was to retrieve the golden belt that belonged to the Amazonian queen Hippolyta.